Q: What should I send with my camper each day?

 Q: How old do my kids have to be to attend camp?

-A: Camp Kroc is for children aged 5–12 (must have completed kindergarten).
+A: We offer full-day Camp Kroc for children aged 5–12 and half-day Camp Kroc Junior for ages 4 and young 5’s.
 Our Teen Leader/Junior Counselor program is for teens aged 13–17.
-Our half-day Camp Kroc Junior is for ages 4 and young 5’s.

 Q: Is financial aid available for summer camp?

 A: Yes, we have scholarships available for those in need.
 Applicants must provide some basic tax information and a copy of their most recent paycheck.
-Applications are due May 10 (for camp weeks 1-4), June 14 (for camp weeks 5-8) and July 19 (for camp weeks 9-12).
-You will receive a letter if you are awarded a scholarship.
+There are three deadlines throughout the summer for scholarships.
 Please call 616.588.7200 for more information or download an application here.

 Q: What is the deadline for camp registration?

-A: Registrations must be received no later than the Wednesday before your selected week of camp.
+A: Registrations must be received no later than the 5 PM on the Friday before your selected week of camp.
 Late registrations may be accepted if space is available, but a late fee of $10 will be applied to the enrollment cost.
 Registrations received on the same day as camp attendance are subject to space availability and, if accepted, will include a $25 late fee.

 Q: Can my child attend for just part of a week?